• Blog, Confessions of a Sports Parent, Sports

 Rounding Second Base

-(Photo: The Charles Bridge, Prague, Czech Republic: Good Friday, 2017) This post is a bit long, disjointed, maybe a lot of rambling, and yes, it might not make much sense, but in light of the week (Holy Week) and my last post, “Finding Freedom,” I was compelled to write it.
+(Photo: The Charles Bridge, Prague, Czech Republic) This post is a bit long, disjointed, maybe a lot of rambling, and yes, it might not make much sense, but in light of the week (Holy Week) and my last post, “Finding Freedom,” I was compelled to write it.
 I have recently found myself thinking of a few short stories that my pastor in the States would bring up, time and time again, hoping that it would sink in.
-Incredibly, life usually indicates whether you can receive the intended message when it is given to you.
-In other words, you can’t rush the meaning if you aren’t ready to…
+Life usually indicates whether you can receive the intended message when given to you.
+In other words, you can’t rush the meaning if you aren’t ready to receive it.
+And not being prepared…

 • Blog